-While at work, upon receipt of a disclosure of Discriminatory Misconduct, Student Employees must do one of the following:
+While at work, upon receipt of a disclosure of Discriminatory Misconduct, student employees except for Designated Reporters (i.e., GraduateStudent Employees, Resident Assistants, and Orientation Leaders), must do one of the following:

-- a.
-File a report with the Office of Equal Opportunity and Access; - b.
-Consult with their supervisor about the appropriate steps to take without revealing the name of the person who made the disclosure.
+a.
+File a report with the Office of Equal Opportunity and Access;

+a.b.
+Consult with their supervisor about the appropriate steps to take without revealing the name of the person who made the disclosure;.
 If the supervisor determines that a report to the university is necessary, the Student Employee must disclose the name of the person and the information disclosed to their supervisor.